khalid-hussain/shaheen/chap16.md

 The hosts looked at each other.
 Mansoor said, "Wait for a while.
 I will be right back.
 Bashir, you may come along with me."

-Moosa stood in the courtyard, staring at the twinkling stars in the sky.
+Musa stood in the courtyard, staring at the twinkling stars in the sky.
 "Badr!
 Badr!", he said while sobbing.

 Mansoor stepped forward and while placing his hands on his shoulders said, "This pessimism doesn't suit the stature of the greatest mujahid of Granada.
 Granada's plight is pathetic but we should not loose morale."

-Turning around and looking towards him, Moosa said, "At the moment I'm not thinking about Granada.
+Turning around and looking towards him, Musa said, "At the moment I'm not thinking about Granada.
 Mansoor!
 You don't know.
 Broken walls can be re-erected.
 Forts can be rebuilt and the nation's population can be increased but a messiah that infuses iman into the veins of dead nations is not born